fmich7/http/README.md

 	// Register a handler with middleware
 	router.HandlerFunc("GET", "/hello/{who}", LoggingMiddleware(HelloHandler))

-	// Start the server with error handling if err := server.Start(); err != nil {
+	// Start the server and automatically handle graceful shutdown if err := server.Start(); err != nil {
 		fmt.Println("Error occurred while starting the server:", err) }
 }
 ```

+> View more examples in the `/examples` directory

 ## 💡 Documentation